 Indagare Travel announces its first podcast series, Indagare Global Conversations, hosted by CEO/founder and journalist Melissa Biggs Bradley, celebrating inspirational stories about the human side of travel.
-The first four episodes, available for download now, are part of the Lockdown Series, which introduces listeners to entrepreneurs and activists, authors and filmmakers, designers and tastemakers who tell stories about the paths and passions they’ve followed, the places they love and the profound ways in which the people we meet through our travels shape our lives and our perspectives.
+The early episodes, all available for download now, are part of the Lockdown Series, which introduces listeners to entrepreneurs and activists, authors and filmmakers, designers and tastemakers who tell stories about the paths and passions they’ve followed, the places they love and the profound ways in which the people we meet through our travels shape our lives and our perspectives.
 Through the Indagare Global Conversations podcast, Melissa examines how COVID-19 may change travel and the role travel plays in discovering yourself and your purpose—finding yourself by going somewhere else.

-Check Out These Indagare Global Conversations Episodes:
+Other Global Conversations Episodes:

 Episode 1: Designer India Hicks: Life Lessons and Lockdown – Apple Podcasts, Spotify and Stitcher